shivmodi21/COVID19-Dashboard/README.md

 * 🔎 Country selection and automatic statistics loading
 * 📊 Country-level statistics table
 * 🔍 Search countries within the worldwide table
-* 🔔 Browser desktop notifications for the selected country
 * 📱 Responsive dashboard for desktop and mobile
 * 🔄 REST API powered by Flask
 * 🌐 Data retrieved from Worldometer